Skip to main content.

 Programming the MP3 controller/player: getting started

 This article steps through the creation of a very simple program, from the installation and configuration of the tools to the evaluation of the result.
+It refers to model H0420, but most concepts also apply to the Starling players.

 Playing tracks sequentially